ara88003553535-blip/schoolsite/README.md

 ---

 If you'd like, I can now create the git commands you should run to push this repo to GitHub and trigger the workflows.
 Which would you like me to do?

+Developer note:
+- Make sure `frontend/package.json` and `backend/package.json` (and their lockfiles) are committed to the repo.
+I added `frontend/package.json` and `backend/package.json` for the Actions runner, but you should verify versions and add `package-lock.json` files by running `npm install` locally in each folder and committing the generated lockfiles for deterministic CI builds.
 # School Portal (frontend + backend)

 Minimal full-stack scaffold for a school portal.